 Commercial auto insurance for general contractors

-If you will have work trucks or other vehicles as part of your contracting business, you’ll also need to carry commercial auto insurance.
+If you have work trucks or other vehicles as part of your contracting business, you’ll also need to carry commercial auto insurance.
 Whether your vehicles are small commuter cars with your business name on the title or larger work trucks used for carrying supplies and equipment, Arkansas requires commercial auto coverage for any vehicles owned by a business.

 Workers’ compensation insurance

-You’re required to have active workers’ compensation insurance in Arkansas if you have emplooyees.
+You’re required to have active workers’ compensation insurance in Arkansas if you have employees.
 However, you can also benefit from having coverage if you are a sole proprietor.
 Workers’ comp provides coverage for medical bills and lost wages if you or an employee are injured on the job.

-How Next Insurance helps general contractors in Arkansas
+How NEXT helps general contractors in Arkansas

-Next Insurance helps Arkansas general contractors to quickly get the coverage they need for licensing and project requirements.
-From workers’ compensation coverage to liability policies for commercial projects, our seamless online services can help you get coverage and a certificate of insurance in as little as 10 minutes.
+Our seamless online services can help you get coverage and a certificate of insurance in as little as 10 minutes.